grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Hemi and Shakes chatted for a few minutes over the ship-to-ship.
 They decided that if they kept the speed of the boats low, they should be able to navigate through the sea of derelicts safely.

-The _Prospect_ surfaced and they pushed forward at 3 knots.
+The _Prospect_ surfaced and they pushed forward at three knots.
 The _Gnat_ took up a position 100 meters or so behind.
 Shakes kept the _Gnat's_ diesel off as he followed in the _Prospect's_ wake so he could keep in constant contact with the _Prospect_ over the ship-to-ship.

 [//]: # (Does the ship-to-ship work with the diesels running?
 Lets say yes, but a much more limited distance.)